Battle of Budaörs: Background

 After this, Charles' trust in Horthy was gone, and he started to plan a military coup to regain his former position.
-He returned in middle October, when, as a result of the Uprising in West Hungary, a large amount of loyalist military person was shown up in the western part of the country, but after the Referendum of Sopron, he had to hurry up before the disbanding and homecoming of these people.
+He returned in mid-October, when, as a result of the Uprising in West Hungary, a large amount of loyalist military person was shown up in the western part of the country, but after the Referendum of Sopron, he had to hurry up before the disbanding and homecoming of these people.
 On 20 October, he crossed the border, and started to recruit soldiers.
 On 22 October, a train full of soldiers departed towards Budapest.
 After the warning of the Little Entente states of an upcoming military intervention if Charles won't be stopped, Horthy ordered armed resistance.
 Charles' slowness significantly helped him: he stopped in every major city, taking the greetings, and the soldiers' oath.
 It is believed that Charles' only goal with the military was to make pressure on Horthy, but he wanted to avoid any kind of fight.

 When arriving at midnight in Tata, Charles sent Lt.
 General Pál Hegedűs to Budapest, to convince the city commander, Pál Nagy of changing sides, that way he could have avoided any bloodshed, and could have marched easily in the city.
 Hegedűs was sent to Horthy first, then to the new Prime Minister, István Bethlen.
 Finally, High Representative of the United Kingdom, Thomas Hohler told him that Hungary doesn't recognize Charles as the legitimate ruler of Hungary.
 After that, Gyula Ostenburg-Moravek, leader of the troops decided to fight.
 They marched under Budaörs, where they arrived in the early hours.